kasper/phoenix/docs/docs/api/12-key.md

 # Key

-Use the `Key`-object to construct keys, access their properties, and enable or disable them.
+Use Key to construct keys, bind callbacks, access their properties, and enable or disable them.
 You can have multiple handlers for a single key combination, however only one can be enabled at a time.
 Enabling a key combination that has been exclusively registered by another app will fail.

+See [Keys](keys) for a list available keys for binding.

 ## Interface